emoral435/Esoteric-Languages/presentation/ideation.md

 • Give a brief overview of the language.
 	* In this presentation, we will be explore MarioLANG.
+		- Picture of MarioLANG code
+		- Clip of mario being dramatic to the code [found here](https://youtu.be/XymIOAuCCHw?si=IaTZ_ikwBqlgwMDd&t=15)
 		- The language is composed of characters that make the source code look like a Mario level stage!
 		- Mario himself represents the instruction pointer.
 Each character then either modifies Mario, the instruction pointer, or modifies a piece of memory that we can later use ourself to print to the console!